Monday, December 8, 2025

 Dysphagia is the technical term for swallowing disorders: Those affected have a problem swallowing solid food and liquids.
 In Germany, it is estimated that around 5 million people are affected.
 The symptoms often occur in older people who have suffered a stroke or suffer from a neurodegenerative disease such as dementia/Alzheimer’s or Parkinson’s disease.
 However, those affected by head and neck tumors, for example, are also affected.

 There are several drinking attachments that help with swallowing difficulties.
 With these solutions, the liquid is dispensed in a well-dosed manner through smaller openings.
-The swallowing reflex is triggered at the lip, which continues to promote natural drinking and preserves the mouth muscles.
+The swallowing reflex is triggered by the contact of the lips with the drink, which continues to promote natural drinking and maintains the mouth muscles.

 The right color design for dementia and visual impairments